icann/rst-idn-test-labels/README.md

 # Releasing a new version

-1. The [YAML](yaml/) files are maintained by the IDN Team.
+1. The [YAML files(yaml/) are maintained by the IDN Team.
 When a new set of files are provided, commit the files, and tag the repository with a tag of the form `vN.N.N`, following [Semantic Versioning](https://semver.org).
 4. Push the tag to GitHub using `git push --tags`.